avniproject/avni-docs-temp/test-prompts.md

 Step 3: Follow-up visit forms automatically scheduled based on Step 2 outcomes

----
+# File:

-**Q: Can I link a child record to a household subject?**
+## Can I link a child record to a household subject?

-A: Linking a Child Record to a Household Subject in Avni
+Linking a Child Record to a Household Subject in Avni

 Yes, you can link a child (or any individual) to a household subject in Avni.